srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     > **Note**:  Green text is used to show things are working as they should and red text when bad stuff is happening.
 If you don't get a screen similar to this image, start by checking your device connection string.

-1. Leave this app running for a monent longer.
+1. Leave this app running for a moment longer.

 1. With both apps running, visually compare the telemetry that is being sent with the telemetry that is being received.